The DISTCO 2014 is open for K-12 students and teachers in following categories:

-There is no fee involved for participating in DISTCO 2013, however student participants are required to fill out an online consent form and take a survey related to Digital Storytelling research at the time of the submission in order to be considered and eligible for judging.
-The survey and consent form will need be completed first in order to be able to submit Digital Stories to the system.
-Digital Story submissions will not be accepted until the required survey and consent form is sent through the DISTCO 2013 submission website.
+There is no fee involved for participating in DISTCO 2014, however student participants are required to fill out an online consent form and take a survey related to Digital Storytelling research at the time of the submission in order to be considered and eligible for judging.
+The survey and consent form will need be completed prior to the submission of Digital Stories to the system.
+Digital Story submissions will not be accepted until the required survey and consent form is sent through the DISTCO 2014 submission website.

 No fees or consent forms are involved for teacher participants.

 ELIGIBILITY AND NUMBER OF SUBMISSIONS: